January 05, 2021//Tony HowlettLast Updated: January 11, 2021

-With the rise of high profile data breaches caused by third parties, many organizations are becoming aware that in order to maintain the security of their network and systems, they need to create and implement a solution for managing access for their vendors.
-However, this may seem to be an impossible goal due to a couple of different factors, like a large number of vendors, multiple access solutions, and competing constituencies both within the organization and outside (i.e. application owners, IT and network departments, and vendors).
+With the continued rise of high profile data breaches caused by third parties, many organizations are becoming aware that in order to maintain the security of their network and systems, they need to create and implement a solution for specifically managing access for their vendors.
+However, this may seem like an impossible goal due to a couple of different factors, like a large number of vendors, multiple access solutions, and competing constituencies both within the organization and outside (i.e. application owners, IT and network departments, and vendors).

 The ultimate goal is to maximize security and reduce risk while allowing vendors access to the resources they need.
 In other words, you want (and need) to find a way to balance security and efficiency.
-To achieve this objective, several key elements should be considered when building a vendor access program, and its foundation should be centered around the concept of “least privileged access” – a guiding principle that can help mitigate vendor risk.
+To achieve this objective, several key elements should be considered when building a vendor access management program, and its foundation should be centered around the concept of “least privileged access” – a guiding principle that can help mitigate vendor risk.

-For many enterprises, outsourcing non-core functions to third-party vendors is a common and strategically sound practice.
-Companies can focus on their strengths while letting vendors, as well as cloud-based applications and networks (such as AWS and Salesforce’s Commerce Cloud), manage CRM, back-office, and e-commerce infrastructure tasks, and pretty much anything else imaginable.
+For many enterprises, outsourcing functions to third-party vendors is a common and strategically sound practice.
+Companies can focus on their strengths while letting vendors, as well as cloud-based applications and networks (such as AWS and Salesforce’s Commerce Cloud), manage CRM, back-office, e-commerce infrastructure tasks, and pretty much anything else imaginable.

-However, while outsourcing to vendors does have many benefits, such as increased efficiency and lower costs, it also brings the potential for an increased risk.
-The reason: some solutions for providing remote vendor access allow third parties to access to everything – your entire network or a whole system.
+The main reason this happens is that some solutions for providing remote vendor access allow third parties to access to everything – so, the entire network or a whole system.
 With these remote access solutions, it’s all or none – no shades of gray, no granular refinement possible, and you’re giving the keys to the kingdom (your network) to external people you don’t hire or fire when you aren’t even giving that access to all internal employees.

-In order to allow vendors onto your network in the most secure and efficient way possible, let’s look at the three primary pieces that should go into building an organization’s vendor access program.
+In order to allow vendors onto your network in the most secure and efficient way possible, let’s look at the three primary pieces that should go into building an organization’s vendor access management program.

 The first overarching goal is to make sure you always take steps to maintain continuous control.
 Know your third-party vendors, continuously stay aware of what they are doing, and always utilize the least privileged access principle – limiting access to only those resources a vendor requires.